open-goal/jak-project/README.md

     - `examples`: Example GOAL code we have written.
     - `test`: Test code we have written.
     - `pc_debug`: GOAL code for PC-specific debugging.
 Also written by us.
+    - `pc`: GOAL code for PC-specific features.
+Also written by us.
     - `user`: User sandboxes.
 Written by you!
 And anyone else that wishes to share their user code.
 - `goalc`: The OpenGOAL compiler.
     - `compiler`: The implementation of the OpenGOAL language.